D7460N/D7460N.dev/ADD.md

 <h3 id="separation-of-concerns">: : SEPARATION OF CONCERNS : :</h3>

 The D7460N template also follows the "separation of concerns" principle.
-That is, most (if not all) scripting is separate from the CSS and HTML.
-This creates an "air gap" between the two affectively separating the GUI logic (commonly followed design patterns and conventions coupled with ADA accessibility and usability guidelines) from the (application specific) business logic which allows for both to be independently developed, operated, and maintained.
+That is, in the D7460N Template, most (if not all) scripting is separate from the CSS and HTML.
+This creates an "air gap" between the two, affectively separating the GUI logic (commonly followed design patterns and conventions coupled with ADA accessibility and usability guidelines) from the (application specific) business logic, allowing for BOTH to be independently developed, operated, and maintained.

-Decoupleing GUI logic from business logic allows D7460N to be:
+Decoupleing GUI logic from business logic allows the D7460N template to be:
 * data agnostic
-* JS framework agnostic
+* JS framework agnostic - see [WEB COMPONENTS](#web-components)
 * Scalable
 * Modular
 * Independent

 <br />

-Web Application Firewall
+<h3 id="web-application-firewall">Web Application Firewall</h3>
+(WIP)

 <br />

-Web Components
+<h3 id="web-components">Web Components (native)</h3>
+(WIP) Allows for JS framework independence, nuetrallity, flexibility.
+If **Angular** or **Vue.js** is no longer "the thing", and the team feels they want to switch to **React**, you can with the D7460N Template because it is compatible with all web standards compliant JS frameworks.

 <br />

 <h3 id="perfect-storm">: : PERFECT STORM : :</h3>

-**D7460N is a perfect storm of opportunities to affect and inspire positive change** in that it is...
+**The D7460N Template is a perfect storm of opportunities to affect and inspire positive change** in that it is...

 * an enterprise level web application = _high profile_
 * used by tens of thousands of end-users across multiple companies = _wide exposure_